Food, Poland

 Map of Places

-English is widely understood in the city – we didn’t really have any issues in restaurants but there were occasions when we had to communicate with signs and gestures!
-In September, it’s cold and windy – pretty much the same as in Helsinki with some sunny times, so carry a light Autumn jacket with you.
+People in the city do understand English, we didn’t really have any issues in restaurants, but there were occasions when we had to communicate with signs and gestures!
+In September, it’s cool and windy with some sunny times, so carry a light autumn jacket with you.
+Now, let me tell you about getting around Warsaw and the top things to do in the city.
+If you’d like to go directly to the vegan food spots, jump here.

 Getting Around Warsaw

-As soon as we landed in Warsaw, we got a 72hr public transport paper ticket and boarded a bus to the city.
+As soon as we landed in Warsaw, we got a 72-hr public transport paper ticket and boarded a bus to the city.
 There’s red ‘bilet’ ticket machines, where you can purchase your ticket.
 It’s easy to get around Warsaw with all the trams, buses and metro.
 There exists a simple metro system with M1 blue and M2 red lines.
 Tickets can also be bought onboard buses or tram in many cases.

 Warsaw metro station